okanbulut/eirm/README.md

 Note: The estimated parameters above represent 'easiness'.
 Use difficulty = TRUE to get difficulty parameters.
 ```

-It is possible to visualize the parameters using an item-person map using `plot(mod)`, which returns the following plot.
+It is possible to visualize the parameters using an item-person map using `plot(mod1)`, which returns the following plot.
 Note that this plot is a modified version of the `plotPImap` function from the `eRm` package ([Mair, Hatzinger, Maier, Rusch, & Debelak, 2020](https://cran.r-project.org/web/packages/eRm/index.html)).
 ***

 ![](https://github.com/okanbulut/eirm/blob/master/item-person-map.png)